brentonwallace/html-ex/README.md

 # HTML EX
-HTML5 and CSS refresher excercises.
+Excercise in HTML5/CSS and GIT CLI for now.